Updated - Scroll down.. Rays leaving raindrops after three reflections produce a tertiary

 is correspondingly less, (3) glare and scattered light from the nearby sun interferes.

-First ever image of natural higher order bow (3rd order)
+First ever image of a natural 3rd order bow

 The 4th order bow (four internal reflections) is close to the 3rd